NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/venom-glands.md

 trait02: "invested"
 trait03: "magical"
 trait04: "poison"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 3
 weight:
 value: "55"
 subvalue: "gp"
 invest:
 usage: "implanted"
 license: "ORC"
 identify:
 description: "Your salivary glands are modified to be capable of spraying a deadly venom.
 You gain a poison spray unarmed ranged attack with a range increment of 10 feet that deals 1d4 poison damage.
 On a critical hit, the target is also [[Conditions/Sickened|Sickened 1]]."
 powerTitle1:
 actionEconomy1:
 type1: